Jozef Slovák: Murders

 Jozef Slovák was convicted of the murder of five women, listed below.

 Jozef Slovák met his first victim, Yugoslavian woman Blažica P. on a train.
 On August 22, 1978, he took her into the woods in Bratislava, Železná studnička (today part of Bratislava Forest Park) and tried to have sex with her.
 As she refused and tried to fight back, he choked her to death.
 After the murder, he dragged her body deeper into the forest and covered it with branches.
 After burning some of Blažica P.'s clothing right there in the forest, he gave some of the things she had on her body to his girlfriend.

 In 1982, Slovák was sentenced to 15 years in prison for this first murder.
 He started to serve his sentence in Leopoldov Prison but was released on probation March 10, 1990 because of a wide-ranging amnesty by president of Czechoslovakia Václav Havel.
 Almost two-thirds of Czechoslovak criminals at that time were released from prison practically at the same time.
 Many murderers, career criminals and other dangerous people were released from prisons on probation or parole.
 Without the amnesty, Slovák would not have been released until 1997.
 From 1990 to 1991, Slovák murdered at least four women, committing his second murder just four months after being released from prison.

 He met his second victim, Monika Ondíková (from Moldava nad Bodvou, Slovakia), in Prague.
 On July 4, 1990, he left the capital with her for Konopiště, near Benešov, about 50 km (30 mi) southeast of Prague.
 In the manor park, Jozef Slovák shot her eight times from his gas gun, using neuroparalytic gas.
 Then, he hit her in the head several times with a stick, killing her.
 He searched the body, finding and stealing US$2,400, 800 German marks, over 16,000 Austrian schillings, a ring and her makeup.
 Again, he dragged the body deeper into the nearby forest and covered it with branches.
 Slovák returned to her body a week later to put a railway ticket to České Budějovice into her pocket, trying to confuse the police.

 Two days after his last murder, Slovák was arrested in Bratislava.
 Bruises were found on his body caused by Anna Královičová.
 The police also found an illegal firearm.

 On August 20, 1993, he was sentenced to life imprisonment by the City Court of Bratislava for the murders of Monika Ondíková, Vladislava Maříková, Diana Lopuchovská and Anna Královičová.

-In 1997, Slovák complained to Ilava city representatives that he was unable to create any new inventions in his field of electronics, mainly because of the lack of tools not having access to a typewriter.
+In 1997, Slovák complained to Ilava city representatives that he was unable to create any new inventions in his field of electronics, mainly because of the lack of tools and not having access to a typewriter.

-Personality and psychopathological profile

-Jozef Slovák is of above average intelligence, and is the author and holder of several patents in electronics.
-Psychologists arranged by the court found him to be a narcissistic psychopath.